DataDog/integrations-core/consul/README.md

     [...]
 ```

-Also, if your Consul nodes have debug logging enabled, you'll see the Datadog Agent's regular requests in the Consul log:
+Also, if your Consul nodes have debug logging enabled, you'll see the Datadog Agent's regular polling in the Consul log:

 ```
     2017/03/27 21:38:12 [DEBUG] http: Request GET /v1/status/leader (59.344µs) from=127.0.0.1:53768